bioinf/Sibelia/SIBELIA.md

 Where "<header>" is a header of the FASTA sequence where the block instance is located.
 Other fields are described in section "Coordinates file".
+Sequences of synteny blocks are also written in SAM format in the file "blocks_sequences.sam".

 "d3" visualization
 ------------------